 Warwick Castle!
 This now quite-Disneyfied castle was once a star location of the War of the Roses.
 Now, it’s owned by Madame Tussaud and is populated by lots of creepy historical wax figures.

 For all those random times your castle is under siege, it’s a good idea to keep a catapult lying around.

 Sword show in the castle courtyard!
 They debunked the myths of medieval swordplay, including the fact that real sword fights (unlike the media’s interpretation of them) usually lasted less than ten seconds before one man would manage to kill off his opponent.

 It wasn’t until after I’d tried on the gift shop battle gear (twice) that I noticed there was a princess option as well.
-Apparently I haven’t been reading enough girly contemporary books this summer.
+Apparently I haven’t been reading enough romance-y contemporary books this summer.